dradtke/allegro_tiled/README.md

 1. Orthogonal maps.
 2. Base64 encoding with gzip, zlib, or no compression.
-3. CSV encoding.
+3. XML and CSV encoding. (though honestly, why would you?)
 4. Tile "flipped" flags, both vertically and horizontally.

 The following is not yet supported:

 1. Isometric maps.
-2. XML encoding.
-3. Objects.
+2. Objects.

 Compiling the Library
 =====================